benjamincrozat/legacy-blog/posts/10-using-this-when-not-in-object-context.md

 # Why "Using $this when not in object context" isn't allowed

-**The *"Using $this when not in object context"* error isn't allowed when you are calling a non-static method from a [static method](https://www.php.net/manual/en/language.oop5.static.php#language.oop5.static.methods).**
+**The *"Using $this when not in object context"* error occurs because you are calling a non-static method from a [static method](https://www.php.net/manual/en/language.oop5.static.php#language.oop5.static.methods).**

 To fix it, make your static method non-static and call it from an object.